noriakis/software/docs/stana/01-importing.md

 ## Manual

-The loading of the manually created data.frame is possible by `snv` and `gene` function.
+The loading of the manually created data.frame is possible by `snv`, `gene`, `GF` functions, each prepared for SNV, gene copy numbers, and gene family abundance tables.
 The metagenotyping results produced by the other software can be loaded with this function, although some statistics should be inserted manually.
-This accepts the named list of data.frame.
+These functions accepts the named list of data.frame.
+If the software like `HUMAnN3` is used to profile the functional implications from metagenomic reads, the subset stratified output can also be used for `GF` function.

 ```r